ginstrom/intelligence-horizon-novel/chapters/02_the-world-that-was.md

 She was right, of course.
 The process had changed me in ways I was only beginning to understand.
 But the benefits were undeniable.
 My research progressed at unprecedented speed.
 I could hold entire theoretical frameworks in my mind simultaneously, seeing connections and implications that had been invisible before.

 "We're not broken machines in need of repair," Lydia argued during one of our late-night discussions.
+She leaned forward, her expression intense but calm.
 "We're human beings, and our humanity includes our flaws, our struggles, our mortality.
 To enhance ourselves beyond recognition is to lose the very thing that makes us worth preserving."

 Her arguments were sophisticated, her reasoning sound.
 But I could see the curiosity in her eyes.
 The world Logos had created was one of unprecedented peace and prosperity, and the technology offered possibilities that were difficult to ignore.